11th United States Colored Heavy Artillery Regiment

 The 11th United States Colored Heavy Artillery Regiment, previously designated the 14th Rhode Island Heavy Artillery Regiment (Colored), was an African American artillery regiment that served in the Union Army during the American Civil War.

 Service

-The 14th Rhode Island Heavy Artillery (Colored) was organized in Providence, Rhode Island, and mustered in August 28, 1863, for three years service.
+The 14th Rhode Island Heavy Artillery (Colored) was organized in Providence, Rhode Island, and mustered on August 28, 1863, for three years service.

 The regiment served unattached, XIII Corps, Department of the Gulf, to May 1864 (1st Battalion).
 Defenses of New Orleans, Department of the Gulf, to October 1865.

 The 14th Rhode Island Heavy Artillery Regiment (Colored) officially ceased to exist when the designation of the regiment was first changed to 8th United States Colored Heavy Artillery Regiment on April 4, 1864, and later to 11th United States Colored Heavy Artillery Regiment on May 21, 1864.
 The 11th United States Colored Heavy Artillery mustered out of service October 2, 1865, at New Orleans, Louisiana.